-- Learners need to leave themselves enough time to complete Writing Parts 6 and 7, which carry 30 marks out of the total 60 for the Reading and Writing paper. - Learners must use clear handwriting so that examiners can read their answers easily.
-The most important thing is that their handwriting is clear; they can write in upper or lower case, and it does not matter if their writing is joined up or not. - In Parts 6 and 7, learners should aim to write roughly the required number of words.
-This will ensure that they don't leave out important information (for example, a content point in Parts 6 and 7), that their message is clear and doesn't include any irrelevant information. - Learners should be very familiar with the two writing tasks and their requirements before they take the exam.
+- Learners should be very familiar with the two writing tasks and their requirements before they take the exam. - Learners need to leave themselves enough time to complete Writing Parts 6 and 7, which carry 30 marks out of the total 60 for the Reading and Writing test. - In Parts 6 and 7, learners should aim to write roughly the required number of words.
+This will ensure that they don't leave out important information (for example, a content point), and that their message is clear and doesn't include any irrelevant information. - The word length is a guide which learners should aim for - Learners shouldn't spend too long on either the Reading or Writing component.
+Suggest that they spend about 20 minutes on the Writing component (leaving about 40 minutes for the Reading component).